e-gluzman/algo-trading/README.md

 At the moment I am deploying these strategies on a Cloud Server and testing them using the Alpaca API brokerage.
 However, models like this tend to decay rapidly with changing market conditions.
 Because of this I am currently automating the process of iterating over hundreds of such strategies with different features, time windows and stocks and deploying the highest performing models.

-If you would like to know more, please contact me at:
+If you would like to know more, please contact me at:\
-\email: gluzman64@gmail.com
+email: gluzman64@gmail.com\
-\linkedin:
+linkedin: linkedin.com/in/egluzman/\
-\whatsapp: +447463457579
+whatsapp: +447463457579

 ### Extra: Web scraping and natural language processing